awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/README.md

 ## Docker image (Beta)
-In the near future, this example code will be available in a container image hosted on Elastic Container Registry (ECR).
+In the near future, this example code will be available in a container image hosted on [Amazon Elastic Container Registry (ECR)](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html).
 This image will be pre-loaded with all JavaScript v3 examples with dependencies pre-resolved, allowing you to explore these examples in an isolated environment.